samgusa/3DBadgeTest/README.md

 Here is more data on that: https://developer.apple.com/documentation/scenekit/scngeometry

 While these are the built in shapes, there are ways to create your own custom 3D shape.
-Using this link to a github page, I found a way to try and create my own 3D shapes, which in my case is the triangular prism and diamond prism.
+Using this [link](https://github.com/aheze/CustomSCNGeometry) to a github page, I found a way to try and create my own 3D shapes, which in my case is the triangular prism and diamond prism.
+Reading it, I found that the secret to creating a 3D shape is the vertices.

+Vertices are the corner points of a 3D shape.
+They define the structure of the shape by specifying where the edges and faces connect.
+As an example, a cube has 8 vertices, while a pyramid has 5 vertices.
+Each vertex is defined by its position in 3D space using (x, y, z) coordinates, and is represented with SCNVector3.

 ## Things I figured out: